imobilize/sellyourhousefastuk/content/privacy.md

 Job Title: Operations Director

-Email address: support@metal-workers.com
+Email address: support@sellyourhousefastuk.com

 Postal address: Kemp House, 160 City Road, London, EC1V 2NX

 It is very important that the information we hold about you is accurate and up to date.
-Please let us know if at any time your personal information changes by emailing us at support@metal-workers.com.
+Please let us know if at any time your personal information changes by emailing us at support@sellyourhousefastuk.com.

 Services will be provided by:
-Metal Workers
+Sell your house fast uk
 Kemp House, 160 City Road, London, EC1V 2NX
 Effective Date: April 2, 2023